 This group is my most recent work.
 Starting with a trip through the Whitney in NYC I was inspired by a piece seen there.
 The technique of raw, and stained clay contracted with glaze is an area i have been interested in for some time, this seems the most successful.
 The shapes morphed into round accentuated carve outs that leant a new and unique look which I have dubbed belly pots.

 These are a collection of items most of which could be used to hold flowers.
 They all can stand on their own without a floral addition as well.
 Bottles will hold liquid and are food safe.

 Individually thrown and glazed; results will vary.

-Elegant stemless wine glasses, drinking tumblers and cocktail glasses.
+Drinking tumblers mugs and tea cups.
+Some usable as wine glasses.
+Some for hot drinks Some with an emphasis on the feel of the grasp.
 Individually thrown and glazed; results will vary.
 Custom orders in small or large quantity on request.

-These bowls and bowl sets.
-They are meant for serving, mixing or display of food.
+These bowls and bowl sets are meant for serving, mixing or display of food.
 Some are particularly strong statements of their own, as they reference social ideals from a show titled “Arc of the Moral Universe”.

 Pitchers that would enhance any table